puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

   value is a UUID corresponding to the submitted command.
 This can be used, for example, by clients to correlate submitted commands with server-side logs.

-The PuppetDB termini for puppet masters use this command API to update facts, catalogs, and reports for nodes.
+The PuppetDB termini for Puppet masters use this command API to update facts, catalogs, and reports for nodes, and will always include the checksum.

 ### Blocking command submission (EXPERIMENTAL)